Lost-Crow23/Hangman-Project/README.md

  - Use different methods and functions to illustrate basic skills of python
  -  Ability to abstract and encapsulate the given conditions and rules

-What I learned is the basics of using such powerful tools like the use of the `import` keyword which address's a particular module and is very vital for structering your code.
+### What I learned
+The basics of using such powerful tools like the use of the `import` keyword which address's a particular module and is very vital for structering your code.
 Implementing the `D.R.Y` factor.

 Using the `while` and `if` loops to structure a boolean value within my code is essential to deliver a game with an `input`(function) and is the key to control flow to achieve such a simple but assertive game.

+### Improvements

+- Coding a feature visualisation image to track the amount of wrong input guesses such as when you play it tradionally.
+- Adding a module, which inputs a dictionary that rather having a limited number of words, it will be alot more.

 ### Installation Instruction